OneRaynyDay/oneraynyday.github.io/_posts/2020-07-03-Value-Categories-WIP.md

 ---

 Life went on for C++ developers who came to live with these set of rules with `lvalue` and `rvalue`.
-However, C++11 came and value categories became much more complicated.
+However, C++11 came and value categories became more complicated.

 ## C++11 (2011)